 For more information about the company, please visit the website and follow the Company on Twitter and LinkedIn.

 Safe Harbor for Forward-Looking Statements

 This press release contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 The forward-looking statements in this release do not constitute guarantees of future performance.
-Investors are cautioned that statements in this press release which are not strictly historical statements, including, without limitation, expectations regarding Yield10’s cash position, cash forecasts and runway, ability to obtain sufficient financing to continue operating, expectations related to research and development activities, collaborations, intellectual property, the expected regulatory path for traits, reproducibility of data from field tests, the timing of completion of additional greenhouse and field test studies, the signing of research licenses and collaborations, and value creation as well as the overall progress of Yield10 Bioscience, Inc., constitute forward-looking statements.
-Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially from those anticipated, including the risks and uncertainties detailed in Yield10 Bioscience’s filings with the Securities and Exchange Commission.
-Yield10 Bioscience assumes no obligation to update any forward-looking information contained in this press release or with respect to the announcements described herein.
+Investors are cautioned that statements in this press release which are not strictly historical, including, without limitation, whether C4001 can be used to improve biomass yield and stress tolerance in plants, whether C4001 may improve seed yield in corn, whether C4001 may improve biomass yield in forage sorghum, and the timing for issuance of the U.S. patent for C4001, constitute forward-looking statements.
+Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially from those anticipated, including the risks and uncertainties detailed in Yield10 Bioscience's filings with the Securities and Exchange Commission.
+Yield10 assumes no obligation to update any forward-looking information contained in this press release or with respect to the matters described herein.

 Yield10 Bioscience:Lynne H. Brum, (617) 682-4693, LBrum@yield10bio.com

 Investor Relations: Bret Shapiro, (561) 479-8566, firstname.lastname@example.orgManaging Director, CORE IR